coxy1989/mlsabbatical/website/content/markdown/curriculum.md

 I gather that this text is ruthlessly dry, providing consise treatment of the key ideas in a sensible order, with plenty of examples.

 I intend to use it as a roadmap and expect to jump out to other resources and do cross referencing for 2nd explanations.
-I expect to make use of MathMonk's YouTube videos.
+I expect to make use of MathMonk's [Probability Primer](https://www.youtube.com/playlist?list=PL17567A1A3F5DB5E4).
 I've ordered [A first look at rigorous probability theory](https://www.amazon.co.uk/gp/product/9812703713/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1) for bedside reading.
 I'm eying up [The Theory of Probability: explorations and Applications](https://www.amazon.co.uk/Theory-Probability-Explorations-Applications/dp/1107024471) as a second reference text to accompany Wasserman.

 - AOS: 1.
 Probability
 - AOS: 2.
 Random Variables